trozgonyi1/tommy.me/content/about.md

 ## Schooling

-I am currently a Sophomore at the University of Notre Dame, with a double major in computer science and math.
+I am currently a Junior at the University of Notre Dame, with a double major in computer science and math.
 I have been lucky to known I wanted a career in computer science since nearly 8th grade, but my additional math major is purely out of intense love for the subject!